MysticVanguard/RealmOfTactics/README.md

 # Realm of Tactics

-A Flutter implementation of a Teamfight Tactics (TFT) clone.
+A Flutter implementation of an autochess mobile game with roguelike aspects.

 ## Overview

-Realm of Tactics is a mobile and desktop game inspired by auto-battlers like Teamfight Tactics.
-Players collect units, place them on a game board, and watch them battle against opponents.
+Realm of Tactics is a mobile and desktop game where players collect units, place them on a game board, and watch them battle against opponents.
 Key features include:

 - Unit placement and management
 - Unit shop system with different tiers and costs
 - Class and Origin synergies
-- Combat simulation (partially implemented)
+- Combat simulation
 - Gold management and player leveling

 ## Project Structure

 - **lib/models/**: Data models and game logic
-  - `unit.dart`: Base unit class and unit stats
+  - `unit.dart`: Base unit class
   - `board_manager.dart`: Game board and unit placement logic
   - `game_manager.dart`: Game state and player stat management
   - `shop_manager.dart`: Shop mechanics and unit purchasing